-Toby Smith focuses on large-scale photography, video and research projects for editorial publications, exhibitions, communication and advocacy.
-He also has a special interest in the online mapping and geo-location of his research.
+Toby Smith‘s focus lies on large-scale photography, video and research projects for editorial publication, exhibition, communication and advocacy.
+Smith is currently the artist in residence at the University of Cambridge Conservation Institute.

 Emma Stibbon is a landscape artist who works primarily with ink and charcoal on paper.
 As a Royal Academician her work has been shown at the Stadtmuseum, Berlin; R O O M, London; and the Scott Polar Research Institute, Cambridge.

-Klaus Thymann won the Sony World Photography Award in 2013 and had been exhibited in galleries and museums worldwide.
+Klaus Thymann won the Sony World Photography Award in 2013 and his work been exhibited in galleries and museums worldwide.

 Partners & Sponsors